IoT Security Technologies

 To effectively defend against IoT malware, a comprehensive, multi-layered approach that integrates advanced technology and robust security practices is essential.
 Here are some expert-recommended best practices discussed in [4]:

 • Implement Network Segmentation: A highly effective way to contain IoT malware and traffic-based attacks (e.g., DDoS attacks) is through network segmentation.
-By placing IoT devices on separate network segments or VLANs, organizations can prevent malware from spreading and safeguard critical infrastructure.
-It can also ensure that IoT devices are not turned into botnets and are used to conduct DDoS attacks on network gateways and servers in the IT infrastructure of the organisation or other organisations.
+Organisations can prevent malware from spreading and safeguard critical infrastructure by placing IoT devices on separate network segments or VLANs.
+It can also ensure that IoT devices are not turned into botnets and are used to conduct DDoS attacks on network gateways and servers in the organisation's IT infrastructure or other organisations.
 Think of it as setting up digital containment zones.
 An infected IoT device cannot compromise your entire network, and compromised IoT devices cannot be used to launch attacks on the rest of the network and its systems.

 • Ensure Timely Firmware Updates and Patch Management: Many IoT attacks target known vulnerabilities that manufacturers have already patched.
-Late installation of security updates and patches gives attackers an opportunity to exploit newly discovered vulnerabilities that have already been fixed in the latest updates by device manufacturers.
+Late installation of security updates and patches allows attackers to exploit newly discovered vulnerabilities that have already been fixed in the latest updates by device manufacturers.
 Establishing a disciplined update and patch management protocol is essential to close these security loopholes.
 Users should treat IoT devices in the same way they treat their computers and smartphones.
-That is, they should regularly update their devices as the first line of defence against new threats.
+They should regularly update their devices as the first line of defence against new threats.

 • Strengthen Authentication and Access Controls: Weak or default passwords are a common entry point for IoT malware.
-It is essential to ensure that effective access control mechanisms are implemented to limit access to IoT networks, devices, servers, and applications only to authorised devices and users.
-Using strong, unique passwords for each device and enabling two-factor authentication can significantly lower the risk of unauthorized access.
+Implementing effective access control mechanisms to limit access to IoT networks, devices, servers, and applications only to authorised devices and users is essential.
+Using strong, unique passwords for each device and enabling two-factor authentication can significantly lower the risk of unauthorised access.

 • Maintain a Comprehensive Device Inventory: An up-to-date inventory of all IoT devices on the network is crucial for security management.
-This should include details such as device types, firmware versions, and known vulnerabilities.
-That is, every device that connects to IoT networks should be identifiable so that they can be effectively monitored and secured to ensure the security of the network as a whole.
-A compelling need for device visibility is because we can’t protect what we don’t know exists and can't even see it.
+This should include device types, firmware versions, and known vulnerabilities.
+That is, every device connecting to IoT networks should be identifiable and effectively monitored and secured to ensure the network's security.
+A compelling need for device visibility is because we can't protect what we don't know exists and can't even see.
 A complete device inventory forms the backbone of any effective IoT security plan.

-• Conduct Vendor Security Assessments: Some of the vulnerabilities in IoT devices are introduced to the various stakeholders in the IoT device development cycle, from the IoT hardware manufacturer to the firmware and software developers.
-Before introducing new IoT devices, organizations should thoroughly evaluate vendors and their products.
+• Conduct Vendor Security Assessments: Some vulnerabilities in IoT devices are introduced to the various stakeholders in the IoT device development cycle, from the IoT hardware manufacturer to the firmware and software developers.
+Before introducing new IoT devices, organisations should thoroughly evaluate vendors and their products.
 They should also assess their security measures, update policies, and track records for addressing vulnerabilities.

 [1] Lauren Ballejos, How to Secure IoT Devices, 2024